meetecho/janus-gateway/README.md

                                   vmnet,192.168., default=vmnet)
 	-6, --ipv6-candidates         Whether to enable IPv6 candidates or not
                                   (experimental)  (default=off)
-	-l, --libnice-debug           Whether to enable libnice debugging or not (default=off)
+	-l, --ice-debug              Whether to enable ICE debugging or not (default=off)
 	-f, --full-trickle            Do full-trickle instead of half-trickle (default=off)